Code-JL/CodeWars-Random-Question/README.md

 ## Usage 📖

 1. Select your preferred programming languages
-2. Choose difficulty levels
-3. Click "Get Random Kata" to generate a challenge
+2. Click "Get Random Kata" to generate a challenge
-4. Read the description and requirements
+3. Read the description and requirements
-5. Click "Solve this kata" to attempt the challenge on Codewars
+4. Click "Solve this kata" to attempt the challenge on Codewars

 ## Contributing 🤝